Follow us on

 The Carthage Fair, as it was once known, was founded in the once dominant agricultural community that surrounded Cincinnati.
 The importance of farming to the area led to the need to pass on ideas of new agricultural techniques and machinery as well as tried-and-true practices handed down from the ages.
 The Fair was created to meet these needs and to act as the culminating event of the agricultural year, expressing the pride farmers felt in their work.

 As industry and the need to bring workers into the area increased, Cincinnati expanded.
 The Carthage Fair – renamed Hamilton County Fair – changed along with the landscape of the Greater Cincinnati area.
 Today, it is still a distillation of community pride, though its mission has changed.
 For in addition to educating future farmers and instilling traditional values of leadership, cooperation and hard work, the Hamilton County Fair also serves to educate an urban population about the importance of agriculture.
-People living in the city, isolated from the farm lifestyle, come each year by the tens of thousands to learn about the origin of the foods they eat and products they use, thus ensuring that our rich agricultural heritage continues.
+People living in the city, isolated from the farm lifestyle, come each year by the thousands to learn about the origin of the foods they eat and products they use, thus ensuring that our rich agricultural heritage continues.

 The history of Hamilton County is itself echoed in the history of the Hamilton County Fair, a chapter to which is added each August at fair time.

 The Hamilton County Agricultural Society was founded in 1819.
 Its first president was a future United States President: William Henry Harrison.
 Harrison was very active in establishing the Society and laying the groundwork for an organization that was so important in teaching farmers the technology of the day.